GoogleCloudPlatform/compute-image-packages/disk-expand/README.md

 #### Dracut modules

-The dracut modules are taken unmodified from the [dracut-modules-growroot](http://rpmfind.net/linux/RPM/epel/6/x86_64/dracut-modules-growroot-0.20-2.el6.noarch.html) package in the EPEL 6 repo.
+The dracut module is taken from the [dracut-modules-growroot](http://rpmfind.net/linux/RPM/epel/6/x86_64/dracut-modules-growroot-0.20-2.el6.noarch.html) package in the EPEL 6 repo.
 The dracut module allows the partition table to be expanded on boot before / is mounted and prevents an additional reboot.